Interim Chair: Kenneth J. Logan

 The Master of Arts in Communication Sciences and Disorders and the Doctor of Audiology degrees are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.

 The Master of Arts (M.A.)
 Program offers comprehensive academic and clinical training for students who are interested in a career in speech-language pathology.
-The five-semester program culminates in the completion of either a clinical externship or a Master’s thesis, and it provides graduates with a solid foundation for obtaining employment in a variety of work settings.
+The five-semester program culminates in the completion of either a clinical externship or a Master’s thesis, and it provides graduates with entry level knowledge and skills for obtaining employment in a variety of professional work settings.
 Students have the opportunity to complete clinical practica at sites within the University of Florida’s Health Science Center and at other medical, rehabilitative, and educational facilities on or near the campus.
 These sites allow students to gain experience with providing clinical services to a range of patient populations.

 Applicants to the Master’s program must demonstrate successful completion of pre-requisite coursework in both normal bases of communication and introductory concepts in communication disorders.
 Additional information about these pre-requisites is available on the Department website.
 Graduates of the program are eligible for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from the American Speech-Language-Hearing Association as well as state licensure in speech-language pathology.
 For more information, contact Kenneth J. Logan, Ph.D. (firstname.lastname@example.org).